Skip to content

 1. Composition

-An ikebana arrangement always has a front side unlike Western style arrangements.
-And although there is a center, the total composition should not be symmetrical.
-The shape of the composition will vary slightly according to the vase you use.
+An ikebana arrangement always has a front side, unlike Western-style floral arrangements.
+While there is a central focus, the overall composition should not be symmetrical.
+The shape of the arrangement will also vary slightly depending on the vase you use.

 2. Cutting flowers and branches